American Can Company: History

 In 1957, Dixie cup merged with the American Can Company.
+In the early 1970s, American Can developed Fresh'n as a toilet paper competitor.

 The James River Corporation of Virginia purchased American Can's paper business in 1982.
 The assets of James River are now part of Georgia-Pacific, a subsidiary of Koch Industries, the second largest privately owned company in the United States.

-In 1985, Nelson Peltz's New York-based Triangle Industries bought the National Can Company for $460 million.
+In 1985, Nelson Peltz's New York–based Triangle Industries bought the National Can Company for $460 million.
 The same year, it acquired the Dunham's Sports athletic store chain and made it part of its retail sector, which also included Musicland and Fingerhut.

-In 1986, it acquired the packaging division of Gerald Tsai's American Can Company for $570 million.
+In 1986, Triangle Industries acquired the packaging division of Gerald Tsai's American Can Company for $570 million.

 In 1987 American Can announced that it would change its 86-year-old name to "Primerica".

 In 1988, Pechiney S.A., the French metal conglomerate, acquired Triangle Industries.
 At the time of the buyout, American National Can was the largest can company in the United States.
 Rexam acquired American National Can's metal can business in 2000.

-American Can was formed as Phoenix Can commenced upon a Mergers and Acquisition program to consolidate competitors and named the newly created entity American Can.
+American Can was formed during Phoenix Can's mergers and acquisition program that consolidated competitors.
+The newly created entity was renamed American Can.